 - 2.06.1 Any disrespectful behaviour shown by a competitor, will result in the expulsion of that individual from the category, following which a record of behaviour is taken and the relevant Name Tag is marked accordingly.
+Repeated disrespectful behaviour will eventually result in Shikkaku; - is marked accordingly.
 Repeated disrespectful behaviour will eventually result in Shikkaku; that is; disqualification from WKA tournaments. - 2.06.2 The mentioned disrespectful behaviour also includes that of the coaches.
 If any coach or member of any team does not follow orders, makes obscene/ offensive gestures, threats, uses foul language, shows aggression, to any member of the Refereeing Panel/other competitors/ or coach, or acts maliciously during a bout, Shikkaku will be announced. - 2.06.3 Any competitor receiving Shikkaku, will lose all placings won in that Category and will NOT be awarded any medals.